-The Consulting Engineer may also need to verify capacity exists within Tri-City Service District.
+The Consulting Engineer may also need to verify that capacity exists within the Tri-City Service District.

-When required the following shall be included in the design calculations:
+When required, the following shall be included in the design calculations:

-DRAINAGE BASIN

-A map showing the drainage basin in which the project is located may be required.
-This map should show the major basins that is consistent with the City's Sanitary Sewer Master Plan, and any applicable amendments and updates thereto.

-POPULATION DENSITY

-The population density figures shall be obtained from the most recent information obtained for use by the zoning or planning department.
-If these figures vary from those of the applicable Master Plan estimates, this difference must be noted in the design calculation.

-PER CAPITA AVERAGE FLOWS:

-The per capita average flows used in the Master Plan shall be used.

-FLOW VARIATIONS AND PEAKING FACTOR:

-Accepted flow design practice must be employed.
-A factor must be used, and the method utilized to obtain such factor must coincide with the method used in the Master Plan described above.
+- A. DRAINAGE BASIN A map showing the drainage basin in which the project is located may be required.
+This map should show the major basins that are consistent with the City's Sanitary Sewer Master Plan, and any applicable amendments and updates thereto. - B. POPULATION DENSITY The population density figures shall be obtained from the most recent information obtained for use by the zoning or planning department.
+If these figures vary from those of the applicable Master Plan estimates, this difference must be noted in the design calculation. - C. PER CAPITA AVERAGE FLOWS The per capita average flows used in the Master Plan shall be used. - D. FLOW VARIATIONS AND PEAKING FACTOR Accepted flow design practice must be employed.
+A factor must be used, and the method utilized to obtain such factor must coincide with the method used in the Master Plan described above. - E. INFILTRATION AND INFLOW Infiltration and inflow (I&I) must be represented in flow calculations in the design of the sanitary system.
+I&I rates utilized in the Sanitary Sewer Master Plan shall be used. - F. SEWAGE FLOWS Sewage flows must reflect any reasonably anticipated increase due to the development of the drainage basin upstream from the project being considered. - G. DESIGN CAPACITY Design capacity of main and trunk sewers shall be designated on the following basis:

-INFILTRATION AND INFLOW:

-Infiltration and inflow (I&I) must be represented in flow calculations in the design of the sanitary system.
-I&I rates utilized in the Sanitary Sewer Master Plan shall be used.

-SEWAGE FLOWS:

-Sewage flows must reflect any reasonably anticipated increase due to the development of the drainage basin upstream from the project being considered.

-DESIGN CAPACITY:

-Design capacity of main and trunk sewers shall be designated on the following basis:

-- a.
-Main Sewers: Design capacity shall be based on sewers flowing two-thirds (2/3) full. - b.
-Trunk Sewers: Design shall be based on sewers flowing full, without head.
+- 1. Main Sewers Design capacity shall be based on sewers flowing two-thirds (2/3) full. - 2.
+Trunk Sewers Design shall be based on sewers flowing full, without head.